Aerojet Rocketdyne, others look at keeping Atlas 5 rocket in use

-WASHINGTON (Reuters) - Aerojet Rocketdyne and two other firms on Monday said they are exploring options to obtain data rights to the Atlas 5 launch vehicle and to swap its Russian-built engine with the AR1 engine that Aerojet Rocketdyne is developing.
+WASHINGTON (Reuters) - Aerojet Rocketdyne and two other firms on Monday said they are exploring options for obtaining the data rights to the Atlas 5 launch vehicle and swapping out its Russian-built engine with the AR1 engine that Aerojet Rocketdyne is developing.

-The Pentagon is scrambling to comply with a U.S. law that bans use after 2019 of the Russian RD-180 rocket engine that fuels the Atlas 5 rocket for military and intelligence satellite launches.
+The Pentagon is scrambling to comply with a new U.S. law that bans use after 2019 of the Russian RD-180 rocket engine that fuels the Atlas 5 rocket for launches of military and intelligence satellites.
 Congress passed the law after Russia’s annexation of the Crimea region of Ukraine last year.

-United Launch Alliance, a joint venture of Lockheed Martin Corp and Boeing Co that now launches most big U.S. military and spy satellites, is working to develop a less expensive U.S.-fueled rocket called Vulcan, to use for military, civilian and commercial launches from 2022 or 2023.
+United Launch Alliance, a joint venture of Lockheed Martin Corp and Boeing Co that now launches most big U.S. military and spy satellites, is working to develop a less expensive U.S.-fueled rocket called Vulcan, to use for military, civilian and commercial launches from the early 2020s.

 The joint venture hopes to use a new engine being developed by Blue Origin, a company owned by Amazon.com founder Jeff Bezos, but sees Aerojet Rocketdyne’s AR1 engine as a backup.